BCC

 Examples of Bcc in Sentences

-Here is an example of Bcc being used in a conversation:- Charlie: I will Bcc you on my email reprimanding Johnson.
+Here is an example of Bcc in a conversation:- Charlie: I will Bcc you on my email reprimanding Johnson.

 - Jordan: Good move.
 He doesn't need to know I know at this stage.